Board of Directors

 The Immediate Past President remains on the Board to provide continuity from one term to the next.

 Click here for a list of the current Officers and Directors.

 Elections are held every other year and all members in good standing who hold the credential of MD or DO are eligible to vote.

 You may nominate yourself, or someone else, by completing and submitting the Board nomination form.

 Once nominated, candidates will be asked to complete a short questionnaire explaining why they want to serve and how their service will benefit the ACCP.

-Ballots will be e-mailed to all members, and the newly elected Board of Directors will be installed at the November, 2017 meeting in Chicago.
+Ballots will be e-mailed to all voting members, and the newly elected Board of Directors will be installed at the September 2023 educational conference.